Your ideas are valuable!

 If you want to send us your non-patented idea, you must complete a Non-Confidential Idea Submission Agreement and a Questionnaire.
 This way, without revealing confidential information, you summarize your idea and answer some basic questions regarding its commercial prospect.

-To submit your idea, please print this pdf-form , fill it out and send it by mail or fax to:
+To submit your idea, please print this pdf-form , fill it out and send it by e-mail, mail or fax to:

 att. to Mr. Luc Vanmaele